walterhiggins/ScriptCraft/docs/API-Reference.md

 If you want to place a torch so it faces _away_ from the drone:

     drone.box( blocks.torch + ':' + Drone.PLAYER_TORCH_FACING[(drone.dir + 2) % 4]);

+#### Drone.MAX_SIDE

+Specifies the maximum length (in any dimension) when calling the Drone.cuboidX (box) method.
+The default value is 1,000 blocks.

+If you see an error message in the console `Build too big!` It's because the width, height or length paramete was greater than the Drone.MAX_SIDE value.

+#### Drone.MAX_VOLUME

+Specifies the maximum value for any call to Drone.cuboidX (box) method.
+The default value is 1,000,000 (1 million) blocks.

+If the volume (width X height X length) of any single call to the Drone.cuboidX() method exceeds this value, you will see an error message in the console `Build too big!` .

+The values of both the `Drone.MAX_SiDE` and `Drone.MAX_VOLUME` variables _can_ be overridden but it's not recommended.

 ### Drone.times() Method